yjg30737/high-performance-lang-comparison/README.md

 ## Note

-For Rust, it will make a bunch of files.
+For Rust, it will make a bunch of files while running the test.
 Feel free to remove it after you've done the test.